santiago-rodrig/facebook/README.md

 ```

 Now you are in the **postgres** account, and you can create users, databases,
-alter user permission, etc. issue the command `psql` from the current shell
+alter user permissions, etc. issue the command `psql` from the current shell
 session.

 #### Important